 The other ethnic quarters that we plan to target on our next trip will be Kampung Glam and Chinatown.

 As we stayed near Novena at Balestier Road, Whampoa market was within walking distance.
 We found a vibrant market that buzzes with constant activity and a nice place for freshly made sugar cane juice!
 We also bought some local fruits here – mangosteens, rambutans and langsats abound.
 Nothing gives a feel of a place more than a local wet market and depending on where you stay, there are options everywhere, including Tiong Bharu, Chinatown and Geylang Serai.

 Singapore Repertory Theater

 Look out for shows by the SRT.
-When we there, we managed to catch Hanuman the Superhero Journey.
+When we were there, we managed to catch Hanuman the Superhero Journey.
 Described as a multi-sensory theater experience, it was perfect for very young children and had them humming to the music.
-Taking account of how my children have watched the story of Hanuman enacted in different parts of Asia, they found this interpretation very refreshing.
+Taking into account of how my children have watched the story of Hanuman enacted in different parts of Asia, they found this interpretation very refreshing.

 Where we stayed

 We booked our first ever Airbnb and were very happy with our unit.
 We had 2 bedrooms in the heart of Novena with a cosy kitchen and small dining table.
 So much space!
 Next time, we realised that we must book earlier if we wanted our location of choice.

 Hot water didn’t work in the unit (by itself not a major issue in sweltering Singapore).
 The owner Nick tried to have it fixed but when he couldn’t – he graciously made it up by paying for our Singapore Zoo tickets which we thought was a very nice gesture.

 We drove from KL this time and wazed our way around the island.
 But we have also used the MRT and buses before which all run very efficiently.
 It’s Singapore-lah!